 Becoming a participant in PUDM means you are joining the largest group of people in this organization.
-There were over 2,000 participants at PUDM 2017, and we are excited to see how many we will register in 2018.
+There were over 2,000 participants at PUDM 2018, and we are excited to see how many we will register in 2019.
 Being a participant comes with responsibility of helping Riley, because participants have a $200 commitment to raise before the marathon ends. $200 may seem like a lot of money to raise, but it is very manageable.
-If you ever had any questions or concerns, Gus Dunbar is the Dancer Relations executive and will be more than happy to help.
+If you ever had any questions or concerns, Elizabeth Miller is the Participant Communication Executive and will be more than happy to help.

 Participants are also welcome to attend any PUDM- sanctioned events that are put on throughout the year.
 This will give them the chance to meet other PUDM members including committee members, chairs or executives.
 There are a few meetings dancers will need to attend to get information regarding the marathon and fundraising strategies to help them along the way.
 Finally, there will be small get togethers for the participants to get to know the people in their color track before the marathon in November.